bridgelancer/cryptle_fork/docs/guides.rst

 exchange interfaces includes account functionality.
 All supported exchanges at present use REST APIs, so no persistent connection is required.
-Nonetheless, the exchange creation function is named :meth:`~cryptle.exchange.Exchange.connect`, in case for forward compatibility.
+Nonetheless, the exchange creation function is named :meth:`~cryptle.exchange.connect`, in case for forward compatibility.

 Creation of exchange objects follow a similar interface as the datafeed package.